 In California, anyone who is injured on someone else’s property may be entitled to compensation.
-However, the injured party must be able to show that the property manager negligently maintained his property in order to recover damages.
+However, in order to recover damages, the injured party must be able to show that the property owner or occupier negligently maintained the property.

-People who have swimming pools on their property must comply with all city or state laws regarding swimming pool safety.
-For example, if the law requires property owners to put a fence around their pools, the property owner can be held liable if someone is injured because there is no fence blocking the pool.
+Anyone who has a swimming pool on their property must comply with all city or state laws regarding swimming pool safety.
+For example, if the law in a particular city requires property owners to put a fence around their pools, the property owner can be held liable if someone drowns or is injured because there is no fence blocking the pool.

-If the elevator or escalator is in need of repair and the property owner does not take action to make these repairs, he can be held liable if someone is injured.
+If the elevator or escalator is in need of repair and the property owner does not take action to make these repairs, they can be held liable if someone is injured.

 Exposure to Toxic Chemicals

 The defendant owed the plaintiff a legal duty of care.
-For example, store owners who expect customers to come in and out on a regular basis should do their best to ensure that customers do not face any hazardous conditions.
+For example, store owners who expect customers to come in and out on a regular basis should do their best to ensure that customers do not face any hazardous conditions on the property.
 Therefore, store owners would owe their customers a duty of care.
-However, a property owner does not necessarily owe the same duty of care to someone who is trespassing on his property.
+However, a property owner does not necessarily owe the same duty of care to someone who is trespassing on their property.

 Breach of Duty

-Next, the plaintiff must be able to prove that he has suffered injuries.
+Next, the plaintiff must be able to prove that they have suffered injuries.
 This can be proven with medical records, photographs, and other types of evidence.

-Finally, the plaintiff must be able to show that the defendant’s breach of duty was the cause of his injuries.
+Finally, the plaintiff must be able to show that the defendant’s breach of duty was the cause of the accident victim’s injuries.

-The issue of comparative negligence often comes up in premises liability cases.
-California is a pure comparative negligence state, which means a plaintiff can still recover compensation even if he was partly to blame for his injuries.
-Using the previous example of slipping on a puddle of water, let’s say the court finds that the plaintiff was partly to blame because he should have seen the puddle of water and avoided it.
-As a result, the court rules that the plaintiff is 50% responsible for his injuries, but the defendant is also 50% responsible for exposing customers to the hazardous condition.
-In this situation, the compensation awarded to the plaintiff would be reduced by 50% because he was 50% responsible for his own injuries.
+Using the previous example of slipping on a puddle of water, let’s say the court finds that the plaintiff was partly to blame because they should have seen the puddle of water and avoided it.
+As a result, the court rules that the plaintiff is 30% responsible for their injuries, and the defendant is 70% responsible for exposing customers to the hazardous condition.
+In this situation, the compensation awarded to the plaintiff would be reduced by 30%.

-Do You Need Legal Representation For Your Premises Liability Case?
-Call Our Attorney s At CZR Today!
+Need Legal Representation for Your Premises Liability Case?
+Call CZ Law Today!

-If you have been injured on someone else’s property, contact Carpenter, Zuckerman, and Rowley today to discuss your case.
-Proving liability can be complex in these cases, which is why it’s important to work with one of our experienced attorneys who can help you recover the compensation you deserve.
+If you have been injured on someone else’s property, contact our personal injury team at Carpenter & Zuckerman today to discuss your case.
+Proving liability can be complex in a premises liability case, which is why it’s important to work with one of our experienced attorneys who can help you recover the personal injury compensation you deserve.